East Midlands Geological Society

 EMGS Lectures are held in the School of Geography Sir Clive Granger Building on the Nottingham University Park campus.

-If travelling by car, please park in the Main University Visitors Car Park (Postcode NG7 2RX Google Maps) – parking is free on Saturday evenings.
+If travelling by car, please park in the Main University Visitors Car Park (Postcode NG7 2RX Google Maps) – Please note that payment is now required for car parking on Saturday evenings, please refer to the parking notices and payment machines on site for details.
 The Sir Clive Granger Building is on the left as you enter the car park, and accessible via a gentle ramp to the rear door of the building.

 The Society is indebted to the School of Geography at the University, who are sponsoring our lectures, for the use of these facilities.